The Beatles Collection: Contents

 The Beatles Collection did not include a number of Beatles recordings, including those released on the Magical Mystery Tour album.
 This album had been released in the United States in 1967, but it was not counted among the group's official catalogue because it was not issued in the United Kingdom until 1976.
 The collection also omitted the non-album singles that had previously been released in 1973 on the twin compilation packages 1962–1966 and 1967–1970.

 The collection also includes the inserts contained in the individual albums, such as the cardboard cutout sheet in Sgt.
 Pepper's Lonely Hearts Club Band and the photos and poster in The Beatles.

-A company specialising in audiophile vinyl pressings, Mobile Fidelity Sound Lab, released a similar box set in 1982 called The Beatles: The Collection.
+A company specializing in audiophile vinyl pressings, Mobile Fidelity Sound Lab, released a similar box set in 1982 called The Beatles: The Collection.
 This set consisted of the 12 British albums – Rarities was not included, but Magical Mystery Tour was – pressed off the original Abbey Road studio master tapes (except for MMT), using a technique called "Half Speed Mastering", and onto Japanese "virgin" vinyl.
 The set was highly acclaimed for its sonic accuracy and only approximately 25,000 were released.
 In this case, the actual covers for each album was a photo of a studio master tape, along with the engineer's log sheet.
 The original album covers were compiled in an LP-size booklet.